Shadow of the Tomb Raider: Release

 Square Enix confirmed that a sequel to Rise of the Tomb Raider was in development and scheduled to be released on 14 September 2018 for PlayStation 4, Windows, and Xbox One.
 The Windows version was developed by Nixxes Software, who had worked on several earlier Tomb Raider games for the platform.
 The game was ported to Linux and macOS by Feral Interactive on 5 November 2019.
 It was released for Stadia on 19 November as part of the platform's launch line-up alongside the 2013 reboot and Rise of the Tomb Raider.

 The PC and Stadia ports were created by Nixxes Software.
 A season pass gives players access to seven "paths" of downloadable content (DLC) which include new narratives, missions, tombs, weapons, outfits and skills.
 None of these would contain additional story content, which was complete with the base release.
 A version bundling together the main game and DLC, Shadow of the Tomb Raider: Definitive Edition, was also released on November 4.
 The Feral Interactive ports and Stadia version were based on this release.

+In July 2021, an update that improved performance and allowed the game to run in 4K at 60 frames per second on the PlayStation 5 and Xbox Series X/S was released for the PlayStation 4 and Xbox One versions of the game.